Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

 on the maximum error in the lower bound on~$z$ in \morsireform, the upper bound on~$ \z $ in \zellmerreform and both the upper and lower bound on~$ \z $ in \HybS.
-We can use this observation to give an upper bound on the maximum error in the MIP relaxation \HybS for $ \z = xy $. \begin{proposition} The maximum error in the MIP relaxation \HybS for $ \z = xy $ with $ x, y \in [0, 1] $ is at most $ 2^{-2L - 2} + 2^{-2L_1 - 3} $. \end{proposition} Next, we consider the upper bound on $ \z $ in \morsireform and the lower bound on~$ \z $ in \zellmerreform.
-Here, we are interested in the overestimation of the $ p^2 $-terms and the underestimation of~$ x^2 $ and~$ y^2 $.
-The maximum overestimation of~$ p^2 $ is~$ 2^{-2L} $ (again, doubling the the domain width quadruples the error).
+We can use this observation to give an upper bound on the maximum error in the MIP relaxation \HybS for $ \z = xy $.
+See \Cref{fig:Hyb_bounds} for the maximum over- and underestimation of the \HybS MIP relaxation. \begin{proposition} The maximum error in the MIP relaxation \HybS for $ \z = xy $ with $ x, y \in [0, 1] $ is at most $ 2^{-2L - 2} + 2^{-2L_1 - 3} $. \end{proposition} Next, we consider the upper bound on $ \z $ in \morsireform and the lower bound on~$ \z $ in \zellmerreform.
+Here, we are interested in the overestimation of $ p^2 $ and the underestimation of~$ x^2 $ and~$ y^2 $.
+The maximum overestimation of~$ p^2 $ is~$ 2^{-2L} $ (again, doubling the domain width quadruples the error).
 Combined with the maximum underestimation of the sawtooth relaxation for~$ x^2 $ and~$ y^2 $ of $ 2^{-2L_1 - 4} $, this yields an upper bound on the maximum error on~$ \z $ of